tobyweston/temperature-machine/README.md

 Build some test data by running the `Example` app from within IntelliJ.

-You can then run the monitoring app from the `Main` class.
+You can then start up the app from the `Main` class.
 If you want to override the sensor file location (for the case when you're testing without sensors), use `-Dsensor-location=src/test/resources/examples`.

-Check the web page with [http://localhost:11900](http://localhost:11900)
+Check the web page with [http://localhost:11900](http://localhost:11900).

-It won't display the current temperature unless you have a sensor attached but you'll get some basic graphs displaying.

 ## Deploying to Your Pi

-There's lots of options here but I tend to;
+On the Pi, you should only need to add the following line `/boot/config.txt`.
+Older tutorials on the web will also say you have to load the `w1-therm` module but that seems to load automatically these days.

+    dtoverlay=w1-gpio

+To get the software on the box, I tend to do the following;

 1. Clone the repository on the Pi
 2. Run `sbt -J-Xmx512m -J-Xms512m assembly` from a terminal (memory set low for the Pi Zero)
-3. Run `./start.sh &` from the checked out folder
+3. Run `./start.sh &`, `./start-server.sh room1 room2 room3` or `./start-client.sh` from the checked out folder

+You can also read my [blog post](http://baddotrobot.com/blog/2016/03/23/homebrew-temperature-logger/) for more information.

+## Client / Server

+The server broadcasts it's address over the network.
+The client(s) will wait to hear the broadcast then startup, sending their data to the server.

+## RRD and Cleanup

+Because we have to declare what's in the RRD upfront, you'll have to delete the `~/.temperature/temperature.rdd` if the configuration changes.
+Starting the server for the first time will initialise the RRD; it will create "archives" for every machine it's expecting to monitor.
+These are passed in as command line arguments (`room1`, `room2` and `room3` in the above example).

+So adding an additional machine may mean you need to do `rm ~/.temperature/*`

+Starting the server up when the `~/temperature.rrd` already exists **doesn't** delete it.

-## DS18b20 Sensor & 1-Wire
+## DS18B20 Sensor & 1-Wire

 The `w1-therm` module will output the sensor readings (the contents of the 1-Wire "scratchpad") to a file.
 For example,